jbussemaker/AssignmentEncoding/README.md

   - Eager: both Closest Imp algorithms are similarly effective, with Auto Mod slightly more effective
   - Lazy: Delta Imp and both Closest Imp algorithms are similarly effective

-Conclusions: use Auto Mod for eager encoders, and Delta Imp for lazy encoders
+Conclusions:
+- For eager encoders, use the Auto Mod imputer
+- For lazy encoders, use the Delta imputer

 #### 2. Metric Correlations
 02_metric_correlation